 1. Thin Lizzy – The Greatest Irish Rock Band of Them All

 Surprised at the number 1 choice?
-Remember, this list is just a personal opinion, but many Irish will agree that these boys were the greatest band ever to come out of Ireland.
-I guess the big question is ‘why’?
+Remember, this list is based on personal opinion, but many Irish will agree that these boys were the greatest band ever to come out of Ireland.
+What made them so special?

 They were led by the wonderfully charismatic and highly talented bass player, songwriter and vocalist: Phil Lynott.